 Joel comes to you with over a decade experience in both the education and creative arts sectors.
 Within colleges, schools, conferences, festivals & organisations throughout the world he has taught about creativity and the creative process to over 40,000 people.
 His teaching focuses on the intersection of creativity identity/spiritual formation and social justice.

 Formally Joel has a Bachelor Arts (Psych), a Bachelor of Theology, a Master of Arts (Vocational Practice) and Certificate IV in Training and Assessment.
 These qualifications, alongside years of teaching experience ensure you'll gain access to the insights of not only a creative professional, but a lifetime educator.

 STORY sits at the very heart of who we are as human beings.
 For we are both telling stories and being shaped by stories everyday.
 Indeed, at the very essence of who we are, at the level of identity, we are Narratively Constructed.
 For many of us, we have been living out a story that is too small.
 This is why we love stories after all, why we pour over books, are glued to our TV screens, go to the movies, watch countless hours of youtube videos...because stories speak to us of the larger things, the important things.

-So, whether you are a professional story-telling novelist, film-maker, performance poet, short-story enthusiast, or if you simply tell stories in your instagram posts or within your paintings or your choreography, this course is for you.
+So, whether you are a professional story-telling novelist, film-maker, performance poet, social justice advocate, short-story enthusiast, or if you simply tell stories in your instagram posts or within your paintings or your choreography, this course is for you.
 Whatever your creative outlet, whatever your skill level, whatever your experience, if you want to learn to tell better stories, this course is for you